mozziemozz/M365CallFlowVisualizer/README.md

 # M365CallFlowVisualizer

 # Synopsis
-Reads a config from Microsoft 365 Phone System and renders them visually into a mermaid-js flowchart.
+Uses PowerShell to read configurations of Microsoft Teams Auto Attendants, Call Queues and User Settings and renders them visually into a mermaid-js flowchart.

 # Changelog